sflavelle/writing/Begin Again/Resources/Unfinished Chapters/Part 3/33 The Mortician's Tale/2 Abandoned Town.md

 Lily bit her lip.
 "I don't know, yet.
 That's why I look like one of those 'smelly agents', in your words.
 I'm investigating something."
 She briefly explained why she had been sent down to the Metro.

 "Ohhh!
-Well that might be why we've not seen any of those evil Octarians lately."
+Well that might be why we've not seen any of those zombie Octarians lately."

 "They've been down here too?!"